vcz-fr/TheFollowUp/_posts/2015/05/2015-05-21-oled-panels.md

     url: "https://www.numerama.com/magazine/33155-lg-oled-finesse.html"
     dead: false

-tweet: "Less than a millimeter thick, flexible and 55 inches diagonally.
+message: "Less than a millimeter thick, flexible and 55 inches diagonally.
 A new generation of display technology is on the horizon."
 ---

 ## Update from the 1st of August 2021